riceissa/maddison-project-data/README.md

 (as when region name or metric name normalization is being done).
 It would be nice to speed this up.

+There are a couple of MyISAM-only options for speeding up large insertions, but since we are using InnoDB, we can ignore these.

 Some resources:

 - <https://dev.mysql.com/doc/refman/5.7/en/optimizing-innodb-bulk-data-loading.html>